 In addition to his current role on the Howard Community College (HCC) Board of Trustees, some of his current and past activities include serving as the treasurer and member of the board of directors of the James Rouse Entrepreneurial Fund (JREF); treasurer and member of the board of directors of the Urban Rural Transportation Alliance, Inc. (URTA); charter president, treasurer, sergeant at arms, and newsletter editor of the Rotary Club of Columbia Patuxent; and treasurer and member of the board of directors of the Howard County Chamber of Commerce.
 Additionally, Mr. Coale was previously a part-time member of Howard Community College’s teaching faculty in accounting.

 Mr. Coale is a 1991 graduate of Leadership Howard County and is a life member of Veterans of Foreign Wars of the United States of America.
-Skip was recognized as the 2001 Accountant Advocate of the Year for the State of Maryland by the U. S. Small Business Administration.
-He was recognized in 2010 as a Washington Smart CPA.
-The Baltimore SmartCEO magazine also recognized Skip as one of Maryland's Smart CPAs in 2004, 2005, 2007, 2010, 2011 and 2012.
+He was recognized as the 2001 Accountant Advocate of the Year for the State of Maryland by the U. S. Small Business Administration.
+The Baltimore SmartCEO magazine recognized Mr. Coale as one of Maryland's Smart CPAs in 2004, 2005, 2007, 2010, 2011, and 2012; he was also recognized in 2010 as a Washington Smart CPA.

 Mr. Coale attended Catonsville Community College and then went onto the University of Maryland, College Park.
-In 1969, Skip was drafted into the United States Army and served in South Vietnam.
+In 1969, Mr. Coale was drafted into the United States Army and served in South Vietnam.
 He was honorably discharged and returned to the University of Maryland to finish his studies.
-Skip graduated from the University of Maryland College of Business and Management in 1973.
+Mr. Coale graduated from the University of Maryland College of Business and Management in 1973.